Black Mamba’s Los Angeles, California Helicopter Crash – Free Downloads

 Vanessa Bryant must prove Island Express vicarious liability by using a fact-based test.
 CACI No. 3704 says you are not an independent contractor if a plaintiff can prove one or any of the below facts:

-- Did IEX supply Zobayan with equipment, tools, and place of work?
+- Did IEX supply Zobayan with equipment, tools, and a place of work?

 - Was Zobayan paid by the hour rather than by the job?